 a) that ITU-R SG 1 is studying, based on Question ITU-R 210/1, the technical and operational requirements to ensure that the radiocommunication services are protected from harmful interference caused by WPT operations;

 b) that ITU-R Recommendations on frequency ranges for WPT (Recommendations ITU-R SM.2110-1, SM.2129-0, and SM.2151-0) have been approved, and further studies on a variety of WPT applications and technologies are ongoing in the ITU-R; and

-c) that ITU-R Recommendations provide guidance to administrations and are not binding on ITU Member States,
+c) that according to Nos.
+15.12.1 and 15.13.1 in order to provide protection to radiocommunication services called for in recognizing c) administrations should be guided by the latest relevant ITU-R Recommendations,

-resolves to invite [WRC-27/WRC-31]:
+c) that ITU-R Recommendations provide guidance to administrations,

-to consider, based on the results of ITU-R studies, possible regulatory provisions to avoid harmful interference to the radiocommunication services caused by WPT,
+resolves to invite ITU-R to conduct and complete in time for [WRC-27/WRC-31]

-resolves to invite ITU-R to conduct and complete in time for WRC-27
+technical, operational, and impact studies to consider the possible harmonization of spectrum for WPT under [conditions/measures] necessary to ensure the protection of radiocommunication services and radioastronomy service to which the frequency bands are allocated on a primary and secondary basis, as well services in the adjacent [and nearby ]bands, and those affected by the harmonics,

-the technical, operational, sharing and compatibility studies, and possible regulatory studies, with a view to ensure the protection of radiocommunication services to which the frequency band is allocated on a primary and secondary basis, or services in the adjacent bands, and WPT does not claim protection from those radiocommunication services, for the frequency bands: 19-21 kHz, 55-57 kHz, 63-65 kHz, 79-90 kHz, 100-148.5 kHz, 6 765-6 795 kHz, 2 410-2 483.5/2 486 MHz, 5 725-5 875 MHz, 61-61.5 GHz,
+based on technical, operational and impact studies, studies on possible [conditions/measures] necessary to ensure the protection of radiocommunication services and radioastronomy service to which the frequency band is allocated on a primary and secondary basis, or services in the adjacent and nearby bands, as well as those affected by the harmonics, from WPT, taking into account that WPT does not claim protection from those radiocommunication services,

-based on technical, operational, and impact studies, studies on possible [conditions/measures] necessary to ensure the protection of radiocommunication services and radioastronomy service to which the frequency band is allocated on a primary and secondary basis, or services in the adjacent [and nearby ]bands, as well as those affected by the harmonics, and WPT does not claim protection from those radiocommunication services,
+Comment: it seems that something is missing in regards with the language in the paragraph above when track changes are accepted, so some clarifying changes are proposed apart from one substantive change.

-resolves to encourage administrations
+invites administrations

 to participate actively in these studies by submitting contributions to ITU-R,